JidongLi-hub/JudgeBeforeAnswer/README.md

 <center><img src="./images/JBA_logo.png" alt="描述" width="150" ></center>

 # Judge Before Answer: Can MLLM Discern the False Premise in Question?
-The original code of constructing JBA data set is given in this repository, which is an evaluation set of premise error problems for MLLM.
+The original code of constructing JBA data set is given in this repository, which is an evaluation set of false premise problems for MLLM.

 # Quick Start
 Find our JBA dataset in `dataset/Judge_Before_Answer.json`, image ids are from `Visual Genome`.
 Also, you can run `main.py` to constrcut your own JBA dataset.

 Run `test.py` to generate test results for MLLM.

-run `evaluate.py` to evaluate the results and get metrics.
+Run `evaluate.py` to evaluate the results and get metrics.